johnemmanuelbond/loggers.larders/content/Events/Kidnapping Plot.md

 Day 2: Search around racetrack, get kicked out.
 Talk to Hubert and Henning at river ferry, catch wind of Rhedda sighting.
 Go shopping for disguises.
 See chaz at caverns, who (via Benevolence) leads them towards the pigeon hole.

-Day 3: Silvoy's letter comes back, seal is verified at Solton offices in guild quarter, party is summoned for questioning.
+Day 3: Frank and ophelia's wedding.
+(Apparently).
+Silvoy's letter comes back, seal is verified at Solton offices in guild quarter, party is summoned for questioning.

 Day 4: Detective Midred Melloy is appointed to the case.